GoogleCloudPlatform/datacatalog-tag-engine/docs/manual_deployment.md

 12. Optional step needed only if creating tags from CSV files:

 	Creating tags from CSV files requires `$TAG_CREATOR_SA` to have the `storage.buckets.get` permission on the GCS bucket in which the CSV files are stored.
-You can either create a custom role with this permission or assign the `storage.legacyBucketReader` role:
+You can either create a custom role with this permission or assign it `storage.legacyBucketReader` role:

 	```
 	gcloud storage buckets add-iam-policy-binding gs://<BUCKET> \
 		--member=serviceAccount:$TAG_CREATOR_SA' \